Rain Garden & Side Yard Restoration Project

 This cistern, rain garden, and patio project functioned as an example of mutual inspiration.
 Maas Verde’s nature-centric client helped us reframe our own thinking about rain gardens.
 And in turn, we helped her vision become a lush, rain-collecting, native planted reality.

 A small shady spot below a tall pecan tree overlooked a gently sloping turfgrass lawn.
-It was a natural seating area, and the install would revolve around it.
+It was a natural seating area, and the installation would revolve around it.

 The plan incorporated a 20’ x 10’ rain garden swale with berms, native karst limestone boulders, a 1,000-gallon galvanized cistern, and 317 native plants representing 17 species.
 This and a honed limestone patio would partially replace the Zoysia grass lawn.
-Advantageously, we were able to repurpose some materials from the site: ¼” steel edging, and part of a limestone block wall encircling the tree.
+Advantageously, we were able to repurpose some materials from the site: ¼” steel edging and part of a limestone block wall encircling the tree.

 Maas Verde built an 8’ x 8’ CMU (concrete masonry unit) pad for the cistern to stand on.
 To match the block walls to the house foundation, the crew finished the surfaces with stucco.
 A 5-foot pony wall helps divide it from the side yard.
-And a galvanized pipe trellis help screen and cool the tank, once native coral honeysuckle plantings establish.
+A galvanized pipe trellis helps screen and cool the tank, once native coral honeysuckle plantings are established.

 The rainwater catchment system works via collection and cascade.
 First, piping funnels rainwater from the roof into the tank.
 When the tank overflows, it disperses into the rain garden below.
 Finally, a gentle channel cut into the garden and adjacent limestone wall allows any water still moving downhill into the lawn.